ghif/mtae/README.md

 Please cite the above paper when using this code.

 _Notes_:
-- This version is based on the Theano wrapper called [keras.io](keras.io), was written after the paper finished.
+- This version is based on the Theano wrapper called [keras.io](keras.io) and was written after the paper finished.
 The prior code of this work was implemented in MATLAB.
 - Currently only works for the provided MNIST dataset (with 6 rotated views)
 - Still not well commented